-Indeed, it could be said that this is Cornwall at it most dramatic.
-The cliffs on this staggering stretch of coast, just past St Ives Bay and Godrevy lighthouse, simply tower above the crashing waves below.
+Indeed, it can be said that this is Cornwall at it’s most dramatic.
+The cliffs on this staggering stretch of coast, just past St Ives Bay and Godrevy lighthouse, simply tower above the crashing waves.
 As you stand on the heathery Hudder Down gazing into the abyss graceful white Fulmars dance on the rising currents of air.
-They call to their mates, who perch on impossible ledges in the sheer rockface.
+They call to their mates perching on impossible ledges in the sheer rockface.

 At Hell’s Mouth the 300ft high cliffs take your breath away and despite the danger, you are drawn ever closer to the edge.

 The expansive views pull your eyes away from what lies at your feet.
 A panorama opens up in all directions.
 This is a place of harsh, untamed beauty.
 But Hell’s Mouth’s darker side is undeniable.
 Murray writing in 1859 called it ‘a gloomy gap in the cliffs . . . as black as night.’

 It’s unclear exactly how this cove came by its portentous name but perhaps another description by Folliot Stokes in 1910 goes someway to explaining it.
 He passed by Hell’s Mouth in 1910.

 ‘Here perpendicular cliffs enclose a semi-circular cove, the walls of which are so sheer that it is a somewhat gruesome place to look down into.’

 A Tragic Stretch of Coast